-Our approach to Base camp will be from the North East through the Vacas Valley.
-This is a much more scenic and less frequented approach than the normal Horcones Valley, giving you a far better experience away from the crowds.
+Our approach to Aconcagua Base camp will be from the North East through the Vacas Valley (the sunny side of Aconcagua).
+This is a much more scenic and less frequented approach than the normal and very cold Horcones Valley, giving you a far better experience away from the crowds.

-The Vacas Route offers the strong mountain walker, with prior winter walking experience the opportunity to ascend one of the world’s highest trekking summits.
+The Vacas valley route of Aconcagua offers the strong mountain walker, with prior winter walking experience the opportunity to ascend one of the world’s highest trekking summits.
 Although you will not require any previous climbing experience, the ascent is at very high altitude and therefore requires a high level of fitness, commitment and determination.

 Why climb Aconcagua with Adventure Peaks

-Quality food, our guides prepare all meals at Camp 1 using a variety of fresh ingredients, to avoid the use of freeze dried food at this stage
+- Quality food, our guides prepare or assist with all meals at Camp 1 using a variety of ingredients, to avoid the use of freeze dried food at this stage

 Or choose the Highly Guided upgrade

-You can choose to upgrade to a 1:2 leader/guide ratio giving you the ultimate chance of summit success.
+You can choose to upgrade to a 1:1 leader/guide on summit day (standard 1:3) and also have 7 kg of personal kit carried between camps giving you the ultimate chance of summit success.
 With this option, we can more easily deal with clients varying levels of fitness and walking speeds.

 The climb up Aconcagua is non-technical.
 It is thus suitable for mountain walkers with previous winter walking experience.
 The route can sometimes be free of snow throughout or can have a solid covering of snow.
 Clients should have prior experience climbing to around 6000m before attempting Aconcagua.
 Previous experience of carrying 13-14kg would be advantageous, even though porters carry all group equipment.